hassanamin994/redux_actions_bulk_batch/README.md

     })

-    // This should've triggered 5 state updates, however using the package it will just trigger one update;
+    // This should've triggered 5 state updates for ADD_TODO, however using the package it will just trigger one update;

     for(let  i  =  0; i  <  5; i++) {